Bluemace/Bluemace/README.md

 <h1 align="center">Hi 👋, I'm Sebastian!</h1>

-- ⌨ I’m currently working on: A small React hobby project and a portfolio to better display future projects.
+- ⌨ I’m currently working on a small React hobby project and a portfolio to better display future projects.

 - 🌱 I’m currently searching for a fulltime job and working on hobby projects.